DanKru44/pongwars_Cpp_Copperspice/README.md

 # pongwars_Cpp_Copperspice
 This Project was created for my exam in the modul object orientated programming.

-I got the insperation from this Project: [vnglst/pong-wars](https://github.com/vnglst/pong-wars) He made the programm in JavaScript.
+I got the insperation from this Project: [vnglst/pong-wars](https://github.com/vnglst/pong-wars).
+He made the programm in JavaScript.
 You find in his Repository some links to Alternate Versions of this programm from other developers.

+## build enviroment
+I develop this Project inside the wsl an Ubuntu

+Ubuntu-Version: 22.04

+The Copperspice Pre-Compiled Library i added are for this Version of Ubuntu.
+I do not know if it works on other Versions.

+I wrote the Code in the Texteditor [LunarVim](https://www.lunarvim.org/).

 ## Compilation